NVIDIA/MagnumIO/gds/samples/README.md

 ## cuFile API Samples

 Samples for CUDA Developers which demonstrates cuFile APIs in CUDA Toolkit.
-This version supports [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) 11.4 and onwards.
+This version supports [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) 11.4 and above.
 Each sample is intended to show different aspect of application development using cuFile APIs.

 **Note**: The sample tests expect the data files to be present and atleast 128MiB in size.
       The data files should have read/write permissions in GDS enabled mounts.